torvista/Zen_Cart-Backup_MYSQL_Plugin/README.md

 * auto-finds the mysql executables (stores result in db so does not run auto-find every time).
 * allow a suffix to be added to the backup filename
 * allow gzip and zip compression for backup and restore
+* use temporary files for extractions/compression
+* handle a MariaDB incompatibility bug with some dump files

 misc:
 move Last Restored and buttons outside file list table